abstrnoah/dotfiles/README.md

     ln -s ~/.dotfiles/package/nix/config.nix ~/.config/nixpkgs/config.nix

-Finally we can have Nix install the `desktopPackages` override that is declared in `config.nix`.
+Finally we can have Nix install the `clientPackages` override that is declared in `config.nix`.
 You can either set `nix-env` up to use the latest nixpkgs channel, or install using [abstractednoah/nixpkgs](https://github.com/abstractednoah/nixpkgs)